walkingriver/scout-law/chapters/ch09-loyal.md

 ## Self Reflection

-1. What are my core values and career objectives, and how do they align with my current role and responsibilities?
+1. **What are my core values and career objectives, and how do they align with my current role and responsibilities?**
+   - How can I better align my core values and career objectives with my current role?

-2. When faced with a decision that pits personal gain against the well-being of my team, what factors do I consider, and how do I prioritize them?
+2. **When faced with a decision that pits personal gain against the well-being of my team, what factors do I consider, and how do I prioritize them?**
+   - In what ways can I improve my decision-making process in such situations?

-3. How do I ensure that my team members feel supported and valued, and what actions have I taken to cultivate trust within the team?
+3. **How do I ensure that my team members feel supported and valued, and what actions have I taken to cultivate trust within the team?**
+   - What additional steps can I take to enhance the sense of support and value within my team?

-4. Am I actively contributing to the success of my company, and how do my daily actions and decisions align with the organization's mission and goals?
+4. **Am I actively contributing to the success of my company, and how do my daily actions and decisions align with the organization's mission and goals?**
+   - What specific actions or changes can I implement to further contribute to my company's success?

-5. How do I handle conflicts between my loyalty to my team and my loyalty to my company, and what strategies do I employ to find a balanced solution?
+5. **How do I handle conflicts between my loyalty to my team and my loyalty to my company, and what strategies do I employ to find a balanced solution?**
+   - How can I refine my conflict resolution strategies to ensure a more balanced approach in such situations?

 ## A Note about Loyalty from the Company to the Individual